 #1 Small or medium sized businesses have nothing of value to an attacker

 Many small businesses think they have nothing of value to an attacker, but it is the very opposite.
 I hear the “we have nothing of value to an attacker, why would they attack us?” question so often that it drives me bananas.
 Small organizations are in fact perfect targets for attacks because they have weak defenses, and therefore are easily compromised.
+In fact, 9 out of 10 data breaches involve small businesses.

 A 2016 Government report confirms that 74% of small and medium-sized businesses (SMBs) reported a security breach and that only 7% of small businesses expect information security spend to increase in the next year.
 Ransomware is the weapon of choice to attack small businesses indiscriminately, using it to encrypt the victim systems and files.
 Only when a ransom is paid are the files unencrypted.
 All small businesses have something of value to themselves and it’s their own files and systems, which can be held for ransom.